johnnyhnz/ECE470project/README.md

 catkin_johnh4 is the current main project folder; named by convention of the lab manuals

-catkin_johnh4/build contains all of the catkin make command, needed to build the gazebo environment

-catkin_johnh4/devel contains all of the setup and sourcing materials for the terminal and gazebo connection

-catkin_johnh4/src contains the source code for the project and the python scripts

-catkin_johnh4/src/lab2andDriver/lab2pkg_py/scripts/project.py is the main Python script this calls the project_header as well which imports necessary packages and msg data
+catkin_johnh4/src/lab2andDriver/lab2pkg_py/scripts/project.py is the main Python script this calls the project_header as well which imports necessary packages,messages, and other functions like the spawn function that creates the blocks in the simulation

+Running the project.py script while having the lab2pkg_py folder will run the project

+ur_description contatins the modified URDF files used in the simluation